-· Wear breathing apparatus plus protective gloves for fire only.

-- Prevent, by any means available, spillage from entering drains or waterways. - Use fire fighting procedures suitable for surrounding fire. - Do not approach containers suspected to be hot. - · Cool fire-exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - Equipment should be thoroughly decontaminated after use.
+- Wear breathing apparatus plus protective gloves for fire only. - Prevent, by any means available, spillage from entering drains or waterways. - Use fire fighting procedures suitable for surrounding fire. - Do not approach containers suspected to be hot. - Cool fire-exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - Equipment should be thoroughly decontaminated after use.

-Small Spills: • Clean up all spills immediately.

-· Avoid contact with skin and eyes.

-• Wear protective clothing, gloves, safety glasses and dust respirator.

-· Use dry clean up procedures and avoid generating dust.

-• Vacuum up or sweep up.

-• Place in clean drum then flush area with water.

-Large Spills: • Clear area of personnel and move upwind.

-· Contact fire department and tell them location and nature of hazard.

-· Wear breathing apparatus plus protective gloves.

-• Prevent, by any means available, spillage from entering drains or waterways.

-• No smoking, bare lights or ignition sources.

-· Increase ventilation.

-• Stop leak if safe to do so.

-· Water spray or fog may be used to disperse/absorb vapor.

-· Contain or absorb spill with sand, earth or vermiculite.

-· Collect recoverable product into labeled containers for recycling.

-• Collect solid residues and seal in labeled drums for disposal.

-· Wash area and prevent runoff into drains.

-• After clean up operations, decontaminate and launder all protective clothing and equipment before storing and reusing.

-• If contamination of drains or waterways occurs, advise emergency services.
+Copyright © 2003 Genium Publishing Corporation.
+Any commercial use or reproduction without the publisher's permission is prohibited.

+BEN2040 Benz[a]anthracene 2003-02 Section 6 - Accidental Release Measures Small Spills: • Clean up all spills immediately. • Avoid contact with skin and eyes. • Wear protective clothing, gloves, safety glasses and dust respirator. • Use dry clean up procedures and avoid generating dust. · Vacuum up or sweep up. • Place in clean drum then flush area with water.
+Large Spills: • Clear area of personnel and move upwind. · Contact fire department and tell them location and nature of hazard. · Wear breathing apparatus plus protective gloves. • Prevent, by any means available, spillage from entering drains or waterways. • No smoking, bare lights or ignition sources. • Increase ventilation. • Stop leak if safe to do so. • Water spray or fog may be used to disperse/absorb vapor. · Contain or absorb spill with sand, earth or vermiculite. · Collect recoverable product into labeled containers for recycling. • Collect solid residues and seal in labeled drums for disposal. · Wash area and prevent runoff into drains. • After clean up operations, decontaminate and launder all protective clothing and equipment before storing and reusing. · If contamination of drains or waterways occurs, advise emergency services.
 Regulatory Requirements: Follow applicable OSHA regulations (29 CFR 1910.120).

-Handling Precautions: • Avoid all personal contact, including inhalation.

-• Wear protective clothing when risk of overexposure occurs.

-- Use in a well-ventilated area. - Prevent concentration in hollows and sumps. - DO NOT enter confined spaces until atmosphere has been checked. - · Do not allow material to contact humans, exposed food or food utensils. - · Avoid smoking, bare lights or ignition sources.

-• When handling, DO NOT eat, drink or smoke.

-· Avoid contact with incompatible materials.

-• Keep containers securely sealed when not in used.

-· Avoid physical damage to containers.

-- · Always wash hands with soap and water after handling. - · Working clothes should be laundered separately.
-Launder contaminated clothing before reuse.

-· Follow good occupational work practices.

-· Observe manufacturer's storage/handling recommendations.

-• Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
+Section 7 - Handling and Storage Handling Precautions: • Avoid all personal contact, including inhalation. • Wear protective clothing when risk of overexposure occurs. • Use in a well-ventilated area. · Prevent concentration in hollows and sumps. • DO NOT enter confined spaces until atmosphere has been checked. • Do not allow material to contact humans, exposed food or food utensils. · Avoid smoking, bare lights or ignition sources. • When handling, DO NOT eat, drink or smoke. · Avoid contact with incompatible materials. • Keep containers securely sealed when not in used. · Avoid physical damage to containers. • Always wash hands with soap and water after handling. • Working clothes should be laundered separately.
+Launder contaminated clothing before reuse. · Follow good occupational work practices. • Observe manufacturer's storage/handling recommendations. • Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
 Recommended Storage Methods: Glass container.
 Plastic container.
 Metal can.
-Metal drum, Check that all containers are clearly labeled and free from leaks.

-Engineering Controls: Local exhaust ventilation usually required.
+Metal drum.
+Check that all containers are clearly labeled and free from leaks.
+Regulatory Requirements: Follow applicable OSHA regulations.
+Section 8 - Exposure Controls / Personal Protection Engineering Controls: Local exhaust ventilation usually required.
 If risk of overexposure exists, wear NIOSHapproved respirator.
 Provide adequate ventilation in warehouse or closed storage area.

-Personal Protective Clothing/Equipment:

-Eyes: Safety glasses with side shields or chemical goggles.
-Contact lenses pose a special hazard; soft lenses may absorb irritants and all lenses concentrate them.
+Personal Protective Clothing/Equipment: Eyes: Safety glasses with side shields or chemical goggles.
+Contact lenses pose a special hazard, soft lenses may absorb irritants and all lenses concentrate them.
 Hands/Feet: Wear chemical protective gloves, e.g. PVC.
 Wear safety footwear.

-Other: • Overails.

-• PVC Apron.

-- PVC protective suit may be required if exposure severe. - Eyewash unit. - Ensure there is ready access to a safety shower.
+Other: • Overalls. • PVC Apron. • PVC protective suit may be required if exposure severe. • Eyewash unit. · Ensure there is ready access to a safety shower.
+Section 9 - Physical and Chemical Properties Appearance/General Info: Light yellow to tan crystalline powder.

-Appearance/General Info: Light yellow to tan crystalline powder.
-Physical State: colorless plates Vapor Pressure (
+Physical State: colorless plates

-Vapor Pressure (kPa): 5 x10° torr at 20 °C
+Vapor Pressure (kPa): 5 x10" torr at 20 °C